Special Operations Regiment (Belgium)

-The Special Operations Regiment is a regiment of the Land Component of the Belgian Armed Forces.
+The Special Operations Regiment is a special operations force of the Belgian Army of the Belgian Armed Forces.
 Its headquarters is located in Heverlee.
-It was known as the Light Brigade until 3 July 2018 when it was renamed.
-The Special Operations Regiment is Belgium's special operations and rapid response unit.
+It was known as the Light Brigade until 3 July 2018 when it was renamed and transformed into its current form.

 History

-In January 1942 the first Belgian parachutists were trained at RAF Ringway, Manchester, England.
+During the Second World War, parachutist and commando units were founded in Great Britain.
+In January 1942 the first Belgian parachutists were trained at RAF Ringway, Manchester, England, to serve in the No. 10 (Inter-Allied) Commando.
 The same year, the Belgian Independent Parachute Company was established and commanded by Captain Eddy Blondeel.

 Later, the unit was incorporated into Britain's Special Air Service Brigade and became the 5th Special Air Service (known as the Belgian SAS squadron).
 The SAS squadron was active during World War II until enemy activities were discontinued.
 They performed several operations using the parachute regiment and armoured jeeps.
 Thereafter, the unit also took part in counter-intelligence operations.

 On 21 September 1945 5th SAS was transferred from the British Army to the newly reformed Belgian Army.
-Renamed as the Regiment of Parachutists SAS, they served independently as a highly mobile airborne unit until 1952 when the regiment merged with the Commando Regiment to form a battalion of the Para Commando Regiment.
+Renamed as the Regiment of Parachutists SAS, they served independently as a highly mobile airborne unit until 1952.
+That year, the parachutist and commando units were brought together to form the Para Commando Regiment.
+Later, an antitank company, a field artillery battery and a reconnaissance squadron were added to the regiment.

-The Regiment was transformed in 1989 to the Para Commando Brigade.
-A few years later in 2002, it became the IRCC (Immediate Reaction Capability Command).
-After the next transformation in 2003, it became the Light Brigade and was stationed in Marche-en-Famenne.

-On July 3, 2018, the Light Brigade was transformed into the Special Operations Regiment and its headquarter moved to Heverlee.
+In 1991, the regiment became the Para-Commando Brigade by adding new support units.
+In 2003, the Para Commando units (1st Paratroopers Battalion, 3rd Paratroopers Battalion, 2nd Commando Battalion) together with the 12/13th Battalion of the Line formed the new Light Brigade.
+It was stationed in Marche-en-Famenne.